rabbitmq/rabbitmq-server/deps/rabbitmq_cli/COMMAND_TUTURIAL.md

   end
 ```

-The `merge_defaults/2` function accepts arguments and options and returns a tuple
+The `merge_defaults/2` function accepts positional and options and returns a tuple
-with effective arguments and options, that will be passed to `validate/2`,
+with effective arguments and options that will be passed on to `validate/2`,
 `banner/2` and `run/2`.

-The `validate/2` function can return either the `:ok` atom or the
+The `validate/2` function can return either `:ok` (just the atom) or a
-`{:validate, failure}` tuple.
+tuple in the form of `{:validate, error}`.
+The function above checks
-This function checks that we have exactly one argument and that it is not empty.
+that we have exactly one position argument and that it is not empty.

+While this is not enforced, for a command to be practical
-At least one `validate/2` clause should return `:ok`.
+at least one `validate/2` head must return `:ok`.

+### Command Execution

-To do the actual thing, the `run/2` command is used:
+To perform the actual command operation, the `run/2` command needs to be defined:

 ```
   def run([qname], %{node: node, vhost: vhost,